dtoczala/IBM_Cloud_Onboarding/README.md

 Keep in mind that this new account should be auto-forwarding email to a small group of people within your organization.
 The IBM Cloud team will sometimes email updates on critical issues and maintenance activites to the owner email address, and you want to make sure that ALL of your administrators see these emails.

 ## Naming Conventions

+A failure to use naming conventions for your orgs, spaces, and resource groups, will lead to increased administrative burden, and the confusion of your Cloud users.
+Solid naming convetions will make chargebacks easier to compute, and will help your users (both technical and non-technical) to more easily navigate all of the projects in flight on the IBM Cloud.

+Below is a set of naming conventions that we have used in many different environments.
+Feel free to use these as-is, or to make modifications to them.
+The important thing is that you establish naming conventions, and that you remain consistent in following those conventions.

+- **Organizations** -   **<project_name>_ORG**
+- - For example, AlphaProj_ORG.
+Spaces - <project_name>_<environment>_SPC
+For example, AlphaProj_Dev and AlphaProj_Test spaces.
+Try to have a common set of environments: like Dev, Test, QA, Staging, Pre-Prod, etc.
+Resource Groups - <project_name>_<environment>_RG
+For example, AlphaProj_Dev_RG and AlphaProj_Test_RG groups (which are paired with the corresponding spaces).
+Access Groups - <project_name>_<environment>_<usertype>_AG
+For example, AlphaProj_Dev_Devs_AG and AlphaProj_Test_Admins_AG access groups.
+Try to have a common set of user types: like Devs, Testers, Admins, DBAs, Architects, etc.

 ## Administrative tasks
 Talk about how you want to script as much as possible.